ScratchLang/ScratchLang/README.md

 A project.json is also included in the resources folder to help understand and reverse engineer how it's made.

-The decompiler (shell) can now decompile variables and lists.
+The decompiler (shell) can now decompile variables, lists, and broadcasts.
 But the c decompiler, IDK why I even tried.
 I suck at c.
 Someone more experienced with c could probably program the comp and decomp scripts.
 # How to use